algorandfoundation/puya-ts/architecture-decisions/2024-06-05_imports-or-ambient-types.md

 ### Option 1 - Ambient typing

 All types and apis are declared against the global scope and are available without importing.
+This is how TealScript currently works however TealScript is not executable TypeScript/JavaScript so simply having types available is enough.

 Pros:
  - No need for importing anything